 LoadView, along with the EveryStep Web Recorder, can record every step of a web transaction and replay the script in a real browser.
-The EveryStep Web Recorder is a free, web-based automation scripting tool and requires no additional plugins or downloads.
-Users can record multi-step test scripts for complex user actions, such as button clicks, menu selections, form submission, shopping carts, text inputs, and more.
-These scripts can then be uploaded into the LoadView platform for load testing.
+The EveryStep Web Recorder is a web-based scripting tool used to recordc complex user actions, everything from clicking a button to navigating through an ecommerce process.
+The scripts are used to run load tests within LoadView.

-The EveryStep Web Recorder allow users to record in over 40 desktop/mobile browsers and devices (Chrome, Internet Explorer, iOS, iPhone, iPad, Android, Samsung, and more).
-The EveryStep Web Recorder supports virtually anything rendered in a browser, regardless of the technologies used, and supports the following set of popular languages/technologies:
+The EveryStep Web Recorder allow users to record from over 40 desktop/mobile browsers and devices, supporting pretty much anything that’s rendered at the browser level, and supports the following set of popular languages/technologies:

 |Web API (REST)||SOAP||WebSockets|

-To give users more customization and flexibility, LoadView also provides several options when it comes to defining the load type for your test.
+To give users more customization and flexibility, LoadView also provides multiple load curve options (Load Step Curve, Goal-based Curve, and Dynamic Adjustable Curve) when it comes to defining the load type for your specific enviroment.